Analysis of Structured Deep Kernel Networks

-We remark, that the convergence in Eq.\ \eqref{eq:convergence_to_polynomial} is not only pointwise but even a compact convergence, i.e.\ uniform convergence on any compact subset $K \subset \R$.
-Like this, based on two distinct centers, it is possible to approximate any affine mapping $x \mapsto ax + b$ by driving the kernel parameter $\epsilon$ to zero.
-Based on three pairwise distinct centers, it is even possible to approximate arbitrary polynomials $x \mapsto ax^2 + bx + c$ of degree two. \\ A modification of the kernel width parameter in the SDKN setup is not required to achieve this flat limit: Any single dimensional kernel function layer within the SDKN is preceded by a linear layer, thus the case of a small kernel parameter $\epsilon$ can be realized by decreasing the magnitude of the preceding linear layer, i.e. $A \rightarrow \epsilon A$.
+We remark that the convergence in Eq.\ \eqref{eq:convergence_to_polynomial} is not only pointwise but even a compact convergence, i.e.\ uniform convergence on any compact subset $K \subset \R$.
+Like this, based on two distinct centers, it is possible to approximate any affine mapping $x \mapsto ax + b$ by driving the kernel parameter $\varepsilon$ to zero.
+Based on three pairwise distinct centers, it is even possible to approximate arbitrary quadratic polynomials $x \mapsto ax^2 + bx + c$.

+A modification of the kernel width parameter of the kernel used in the SDKN setup is not required to achieve this flat limit: Any single-dimensional kernel function layer within the SDKN is preceded by a linear layer, thus the case of a small kernel parameter $\varepsilon$ can be realized by decreasing the magnitude of the preceding linear layer, i.e. $A \rightarrow \varepsilon A$, see \Cref{lem:basic_operations}.